 Oil pie crust is so easy to make.
 I learned how to make it from my Italian grandmother who learned how to make this easy pie crust with oil from her mother before her.

-This is a traditional family recipe and each family member has variations of it written in my grandma’s handwriting.
+This is a traditional family recipe for oil pie crust and each family member has variations of it written in my grandma’s handwriting.

 Pies are big in my family and my grandma would make varying types of pies, from her Accidentally Vegan Apple Pie to cherry and pecan pie for every holiday and sometimes just because!

 In case you didn’t believe me, here is my handwritten oil-based pie crust recipe as a child, straight from Grandma teaching me how to make it, on a random piece of paper that I have kept for years!